fjhickernell/MCM-2025-Program/preprocess/README.md

 ## Issues

+### File permission
-* The permission of the above files have been changed to _Anyone with the link can view_
+Permission of the above files have been changed to _Anyone with the link can view_ for reading purposes.

+### Input data issues

+*   Plenary Talk Abstracts:
+	- So far there are only 5 plenary talk abstracts
+* Special Session Submissions:
+	- last 2 rows do not look right as they have no first and last names of presenters
+*  Special Session Abstracts:
+   	- Some values are empty in the column `Special Session Title`

+### Missing data

 * Need to find session IDs  or create them
 * Where are the room numbers?
-* So far there are only 5 plenary talk abstracts